fathym/eac/docs/getting-started/02 - github-html-server-composition.md

 git fetch --prune
 ```

-> **NOTE** - You can also use the `npx fathym git` command without a message to execute a sync, skipping the add and commit commands above.
+> **NOTE** - You can also use the `fathym git` command without a message to execute a sync, skipping the add and commit commands above.

 Upon pushing your changes to the repository, you'll be able to see the build in progress.
 You can view this in the Actions tab of the repository on GitHub.
 Alternatively, you can use your Fathym [enterprise feed](https://www.fathym.com/dashboard/activity) to see all build activity (and more) at a glance.